-The male skin is structurally different from female skin.
+The male skin is structurally different from the female skin.

 Yet, it does need almost the same level of attention to sustain a good look.